Zendro-dev/Zendro-dev.github.io/setup_backend.md

 ```
 `$ node_modules/.bin/sequelize db:migrate` command will create the tables specified in the migrations folder.
 With credential as in config/config.json file.

-### Environment variables
+*Note:* For the command `$ node_modules/.bin/sequelize db:migrate` a data base should be already configured locally as in `config/config.json` file, which is part of the project.
+If you followed all the instructions, this file should be in  `/your-path/backend-skeleton/config/config.json`

+<br/><br/>
+_**Setup environment variables**_

 You can also specify some environment variables:

 * `PORT` - The port where the app is listening, default value is `3000`
-* `ALLOW_ORIGIN` - In development mode we need to specify the header `Access-Control-Allow-Origin` so the SPA application can communicate with the server, default value `http://localhost:8080`.
+* `ALLOW_ORIGIN` - In development mode we need to specify the header `Access-Control-Allow-Origin` so the SPA application can communicate with the server, default value is `http://localhost:8080`.
 * `LIMIT_RECORDS` - Maximum number of records that each request can return, default value is 10000.

 Example:
 ```
-$ PORT=7000 node server.js
+$ PORT = 7000 && node server.js
 ```
 Now your server will be listening on PORT 7000.

-### * NOTE
-For the command `$ node_modules/.bin/sequelize db:migrate` a data base should be already configured locally as in `config/config.json` file, which is part of the project.
-If you followed the instruction as in here, this file should be in  `/your-path/backend-skeleton/config/config.json`